percona/k8spsmdb-docs/docs/monitor-kubernetes.md

        ![image](assets/images/kubelet.svg)

-    * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/main/docs) metrics that also include Custom resource metrics for the Operator and database deployed in your Kubernetes cluster:
+    * [kube-state-metrics :material-arrow-top-right:](https://github.com/kubernetes/kube-state-metrics/tree/main/docs) metrics that also include Custom resource metrics for the Operator and database deployed in your Kubernetes cluster:

       ![image](assets/images/psmdb_metric.svg)

 ## Uninstall Victoria metrics Kubernetes stack

 To remove Victoria metrics Kubernetes stack used for Kubernetes cluster monitoring, use the cleanup script.
-By default, the script removes all the [Custom Resource Definitions(CRD)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) and Secrets associated with the Victoria metrics Kubernetes stack.
+By default, the script removes all the [Custom Resource Definitions(CRD) :material-arrow-top-right:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) and Secrets associated with the Victoria metrics Kubernetes stack.
 To keep the CRDs, run the script with the `--keep-crd` flag.

 === ":material-file-remove-outline: Remove CRDs"